srinathvrao/srinathvrao.github.io/_pages/cv.md

 Hi there!
 I'm Currently on a sabbatical from work.

 Recently, I've started to like Space Technology (I wonder why. :P).
-If you know of some simple project I could do, in Space Tech, do email me, or message me on LinkedIn!
+If you know of some simple project I could do, in Space Tech, do email me, or message me on LinkedIn.
 Thanks! :D

 Education
 ======